epccs/RPUftdi/Host2Remote/README.md

 # Host2Remote

-This bus manager firmware is for an RPUftdi board, it will send a byte (RPU_HOST_CONNECT) over the DTR pair when when the HOST_nDTR and/or HOST_nRTS becomes active.
+This bus manager firmware is for an RPUftdi board, it will send a byte (RPU_HOST_CONNECT) over the DTR pair when the HOST_nDTR and/or HOST_nRTS becomes active.
 It will also watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local MCU board placing it in bootloader mode.
 A non-matching byte will disconnect RS-422 from the RX and TX to the shield headers placing it in lockout mode.

 ## Overview